octue/octue-sdk-python/docs/index.md

 Twined is a python framework for creating and using data services and digital twins.

 This guide walks you through using an example Twined service locally.
-The process for using a real one is almost identical.
+The process for using a real one (deployed locally or in the cloud) is almost identical.

 By the end, you will be able to use the Twined CLI to run an analysis on a data service, sending it input data and receiving output data.